cadnano/cadnano2.5/README.md

 First create a new conda environment.
 The default anaconda install typically have PyQt4 installed, and that doesn't always play well with PyQt5, so we need to create an empty one.
+For now this supports Python 3.4

 (If you know what you are doing, you can omit the `--no-default-packages` flag.)

-    conda create --no-default-packages -n pyqt5 python=3
+    conda create --no-default-packages -n pyqt5 python=3.4

 followed by: